m074554n/M074554N/README.md

 ### Hi there 👋

-I'm Mohamed Hassan (m074554n), a problem solver and a software developer.
+I'm Mohamed Hassan (m074554n), a problem solver, a software developer, and an OpenSource enthusiast.

 Some facts about me: